CSCS Card Guide

 CSCS Card Types Explained: Which Card Do You Need?

 The most common cards include the Green Labourer Card, the Blue Skilled Worker Card, the Gold Advanced Craft Card, the Gold Supervisor Card and the Black Manager Card.
-There are also specialist cards such as the White Academically Qualified Person card.

 This guide explains the main CSCS card types, who they are for and the qualifications normally required to obtain them.